Merkoba/Hue/README.md

 "images_changed_crop_limit"
 >How many items are stored in images_changed. images_changed is an array that holds information about image changes in the room.
 Used for the prev and next buttons in the image modal.

+"email_change_limit"
+>How long a user must wait to perform another email verification.

+"email_change_expiration"
+>How long an email verification code will be valid.

+"email_change_code_max_length"
+>Arbitrary long length to consider email verification codes.

+"create_room_cooldown"
+>How long a user must wait to create another room.

 ## The following reside in config.secret.json